ai4eu/common-dataservice/README.md

 # Acumos Common Data Service

 This repository holds the server and client components of the Common Data Service for the Acumos machine-learning platform.
-The server provides a storage and query layer between system components and a relational database and exposes a REST interface.
+The server exposes a REST interface for a storage and query layer between system components and a relational database.
 The client allows Java developers to access the REST endpoints easily.

 Please see the documentation in the "docs" folder.